danielbodnar/awesome-stars/README.md

 ## analysis

+- [archivesunleashed/aut](https://github.com/archivesunleashed/aut) - The Archives Unleashed Toolkit is an open-source toolkit for analyzing web archives.
 - [ZupIT/horusec](https://github.com/ZupIT/horusec) - Horusec is an open source tool that improves identification of vulnerabilities in your project with just one command.
 - [zegl/kube-score](https://github.com/zegl/kube-score) - Kubernetes object analysis with recommendations for improved reliability and security. kube-score actively prevents downtime and bugs in your Kubernetes YAML and Charts.
 Static code analysis for Kuber
 - [smeijer/unimported](https://github.com/smeijer/unimported) - Find and fix dangling files and unused dependencies in your JavaScript projects.